vigneshsankariyer1234567890/tp/docs/DeveloperGuide.md

 #### How the architecture components interact with each other

-The Sequence Diagram below outlines how the components interact with each other, in a scenario where the user issues the command `delete p/87654321`.
+The Sequence Diagram below outlines how the components interact with each other, in a scenario where the user issues the command `delete -p 87654321`.

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />